orientechnologies/orientdb-docs/SQL-Insert.md

 ```

 - **`CONTENT`** Defines JSON data as an option to set field values.
 - **`RETURN`** Defines an expression to return instead of the number of inserted records.
-You can use any valid SQL expression.
-The most common use-cases,
+Valid expressions are:
   - `@rid` Returns the Record ID of the new record.
   - `@this` Returns the entire new record.
 - **`FROM`** Defines where you want to insert the result-set.
 Introduced in version 1.7.